Paul Mercurio: Feature films

+Concerned about being typecast early on in his film career, Mercurio turned down the role of Adam Whitely (which instead went to Guy Pearce), in the 1994 film, The Adventures of Priscilla, Queen of the Desert.

-Television roles
+Television

 Mercurio made his TV debut in a documentary on his life called Life's Burning Desire in 1992.
 He starred in the lead role of Joseph in the Emmy Award-winning US TV mini-series The Bible: Joseph in 1995.
-Later, he joined the ensemble cast for the 1998 mini-series drama The Day of the Roses, depicting the 1977 Granville railway disaster.

-Throughout the 1990s.
-Mercurio guest starred in Australian TV shows including Blue Heelers, All Saints, Murder Call, Medivac, Heartbreak High, Water Rats and The Day of the Roses.
+Later, he joined the ensemble cast for the 1998 mini-series drama The Day of the Roses, depicting the 1977 Granville railway disaster, for which he received a Logie nomination.
+Throughout the 1990s, Mercurio guest-starred in Australian TV shows including Blue Heelers, All Saints, Murder Call, Medivac, Heartbreak High and Water Rats.

 Mercurio was a judge on the Australian version of Dancing with the Stars until August 2008, when he was dropped from the judging panel because he was deemed "too nice" for television.
-He was also a judge in the New Zealand version.
-In 2008, he began hosting a series called Mercurio's Menu where he travels Australia, cooking in different locations.
+He was also a judge on the New Zealand version.
+From 2008 to 2010 he hosted a series called Mercurio's Menu where he travelled Australia, cooking in different locations.

 Dance and choreography

+From 1982 until 1992 Mercurio toured with Sydney Dance Company both nationally and internationally, performing as a principal dancer and choreographing.
+After leaving the Sydney Dance Company, Mercurio founded the Australian Choreographic Ensemble in 1992, where he was the Director, Principal Dancer and Principal Choreographer until 1998.